ustc-zzzz/mcbbs-markdown2bbcode-converter/README.md

 # mcbbs-markdown2bbcode-converter

-Convert Github Flavored Markdown to MCBBS Flavored BBCode
+The frontend of what converts Github Flavored Markdown to MCBBS Flavored BBCode